kpwhri/mml_utils/README.md

 If running MML on Windows, include `--add-cr` to add back carriage returns.

-Use `--replacements old==new` to make certain changes to 'fix' the matches.
+Use `--replacements old==new` to make certain changes to 'fix' the matches (e.g., special characters).

 ### mml-prepare-review